inkypaper/WordPress/wp-content/webp-express/log/conversions/doc-root/wp-content/themes/yourcolor/head/img/sprite1.png.md

   * Precision Bits: histogram=3 transform=3 cache=4

 Success
-Reduction: 74% (went from 15 kb to 4 kb)
+Reduction: 48% (went from 7564 bytes to 3896 bytes)

 Picking lossless
 cwebp succeeded :)

-Converted image in 588 ms, reducing file size with 74% (went from 15 kb to 4 kb)
+Converted image in 674 ms, reducing file size with 48% (went from 7564 bytes to 3896 bytes)